Effie330/Cube-Timer/README.md

 * Graph the raw solve times and both averages using Chart.js

 # What I learned from this project
-* Used the splice function for the first time
+* Used the several functions for the first time
 * Source control and uploading to git
 * Got more familiar with Chart.js